SGDInstitute/apollo/content/collections/pages/mblgtacc/home.md

         content:
           -
             type: text
-            text: 'We want to make organizing a group as easy as possible so that you can make the most out of your—and your group''s—MBLGTACC experience.
-Our student group toolkit and checklist bring you all the key logistical information you need to get from your community to Columbus this October.'
+            text: "We want to make organizing a group as easy as possible so that you can make the most out of your—and your group's—MBLGTACC experience.
+Our student group toolkit and checklist bring you all the key logistical information you need to get from your community to Columbus this October."
       -
         type: set
         attrs:
+          id: j3RguJpQ
           values:
             type: buttons
             buttons:
               -
+                id: FIaz8yQV
                 link: 'entry::12d04696-6c0f-4433-aa6c-499fe7572ed9'
                 text: 'View toolkit & checklist'
                 color: btn-white